plgagne/Game-Boy-Essentials/_articles/Game & Watch Gallery.md

 I do ultimately feel a bit stupid explaining a D-Pad, since it’s so ubiquitous but sometimes we need to explain easy stuff because we take it for granted.
 I ultimately feel privileged to own a *Donkey Kong* Game & Watch, since I own the first D-Pad ever made.
 It’s smaller than an NES D-Pad, but unless you know it’s the first one ever made, you would never suspect it.
 The wizards at R&D1 got it right the first time.

 {% include figure.html type="art" figcaption="Strangely, they would not use a D-Pad for all future Game & Watch units.
 Only lids that closed and could protect it got one.
-This later *Super Mario Bros.* game got a terrible controller that looks suspiciously like a Switch's dreaded D-Pad." %}
+This later *Super Mario Bros.* game got a terrible controller that looks suspiciously like a Switch’s dreaded D-Pad." %}

 ## A Slow Start